Keiser-sci/keiser-sci.github.io/opportunities.md

 <strong style="color: #007acc;">In general</strong>

-We are always looking for motivated students and young researchers to join our team.
-Do not hesitate to contact me for discussing possibilities at: ludovic[dot]keiser[at]univ-cotedazur[dot]fr
+We are always seeking motivated students and young researchers to join our team.
+Feel free to contact me to discuss potential opportunities at: ludovic[dot]keiser[at]univ-cotedazur[dot]fr